Quantum Dial for High-Harmonic Generation: Results

 Now we proceed to look more into the details of the angular dependence of MoS$_2$ emissions.
 As shown in Fig.\ref{fig:setup_compare}\textbf{a}, the MoS$_2$ exhibits $C_3$ symmetry about the $z-$axis, i.e. $120\degree$ rotation symmetry within the $x-y$ plane.
 Here, we denote the polarization angles of the driving laser and the BSV relative to the $x$-axis by $\phi$ and $\phi_\text{BSV}$, respectively.
 Due to the symmetry of MoS$_2$, a driving field linearly polarized along $\phi$ and $\phi+120^\circ$ produces identical HHG emissions.
 Additionally, owing to the oscillation of a multi-cycle electric field, $\phi$ and $\phi+180^\circ$ are equivalent, reducing the symmetry of HHG emission to $60^\circ$ \cite{yue2022signatures,chang2024many,liu2017high}.
 We denote the nonlinear current parallel to the driving field as $J_{\parallel}$ (at angle $\phi$ to the $x$-axis) and the perpendicular component as $J_{\perp}$.
 The plotted data is normalized by the maximum of the total current $\sqrt{J_{\parallel}^2+J_{\perp}^2}$ of each harmonic order.

 In particular, we analyze two configurations: in Fig.\ref{fig:angle}\textbf{a}, the BSV polarization rotates together with the driving field $\phi=\phi_\text{BSV}$; in Fig.\ref{fig:angle}\textbf{b}, the BSV polarization is fixed along the $x$ axis ($\phi_\text{BSV}=0$) while the driving field is rotated.
-Figure \ref{fig:angle} suggests that when excitation occurs along the mirror-symmetry-preserving direction $x$, odd harmonics dominate along the $x$ ($J_{\parallel}$) direction, whereas even harmonics dominate along the $y$ ($J_\perp$) direction \cite{yue2022signatures,liu2017high,chang2024many}.
-In contrast, for both Fig.\ref{fig:angle}\textbf{a} and Fig.\ref{fig:angle}\textbf{b}, excitation along the mirror-symmetry-breaking direction $y$ results in only parallel harmonic emission $y$ ($J_{\parallel}$) with no perpendicular emission observed.
+Figure \ref{fig:angle} suggests that odd harmonics dominate along the $J_{\parallel}$ direction, whereas even harmonics dominate along the $J_\perp$ direction \cite{yue2022signatures,liu2017high,chang2024many}.
 Note that in Fig.\ref{fig:angle}\textbf{a}, $\phi=30^\circ$ and $\phi=90^\circ$ are equivalent due to symmetry.

-Additionally, for (iii) BSV, both even and odd harmonics can be observed along the parallel component regardless of configurations.
-In Fig.\ref{fig:angle}\textbf{a}, $J_{\parallel}$ exhibits very weak angular dependence, whereas the $J_\perp$ component showed a strong angular variation.
+In Fig.\ref{fig:angle}\textbf{a}, since the driving laser and the BSV rotate together, the emission should preserve the material symmetry.
+Our results suggest that $J_{\parallel}$ exhibits very weak angular dependence, whereas the $J_\perp$ component showed a strong angular variation.
 Moreover, cases (i) None and (ii) Thermal have comparable angular dependence.
 This is consistent with our conclusions from the Fig.\ref{fig:setup_compare}\textbf{g,h,j,k}, indicating that the thermal environment does not alter the qualitative electron dynamics.

 In Fig.\ref{fig:angle}\textbf{b}, it can be observed that the emission displays a $180^\circ$ symmetry.
-Similar to $\phi= \phi_\text{BSV}$ case, only even harmonics are observed along $J_\perp$.
-Moreover, for $J_{\parallel}$, the even harmonics have very weak angular dependence, whereas the odd harmonic has a very pronounced angular dependence with a maximum at $\phi=90\degree $ (along the $y$-axis).
-As one can see, by rotating the polarization of the driving field by $90^\circ$, the harmonic emissions switch from even to odd.
-This observation can be combined with a circularly polarized driving field, which can induce rapid spectral changes within a quarter optical cycle, allowing for femtosecond-scale on/off switching of frequency-selective signals.
-Such ultrafast control offers potential applications in optical data storage and logic operations.
+It can be seen that the BSV pulse can significantly change the angular dependence of the harmonic emission.
+A potential application of this angle-dependent emission emerges when it is combined with a driving field whose polarization varies in time.
+With a detector fixed along the $y$-axis ($\phi=90^\circ$), for example, the harmonic output switches from even to odd within a quarter optical cycle from $0^\circ$ to $90^\circ$.
+These rapid spectral transitions enable femtosecond-scale on/off switching of frequency-selective signals, offering possibilities for ultrafast optical data storage and logic operations.